codetocloudorg/artwork/README.md

-# artwork
-## 🎨 Code To Cloud -related logos and artwork
+# 🎨 Code To Cloud related logos and artwork
 Please note that Code To Cloud prefers the horizontal form of our logo to the stacked version when feasible.

 *Note: GitHub Flavored Markdown used in the Readme doesn't support background colors.
 The white logos below are displayed on the light grey of tables.*